jetbrains-academy/kotlin-onboarding-introduction/Part1/WarmUp/If/task.md

     false
 }
 ```
-can be replaced into this one:
+can be replaced with this one:
 ```
 fun isNotEqual(a: Int, b: Int) = a != b
 ```